Insights, Tips, and Tales

 • Low or soggy areas stay cooler longer and can slow root growth

-• Previously stressed spots (from insects, disease, shade, or drought) often take longer to recover
+• Previously stressed spots (from insects, disease, shade, or drought) often take longer to recover, and turf growing under heavy tree cover tends to lag the most

 Could It Be Disease?